TRUMP’S 2025 DEPORTATION POLICIES: LEGAL RESISTANCE AND SOCIETAL CONSEQUENCES

 Key developments include:

-• A 2025 Supreme Court decision removing the 15-day advance notice requirement for deportation, upheld by a narrow 5–4 vote and sharply criticized by dissenting liberal justices3
+• A 2025 Supreme Court decision removing the 15-day advance notice requirement for deportation, upheld by a narrow 5–4 vote and sharply criticized by dissenting liberal justices (Supreme Court of the United States, 2025)

-• Federal court injunctions temporarily suspending the CHNV program and protecting certain categories of migrants4
+• Federal court injunctions temporarily suspending the CHNV program and protecting certain categories of migrants (Justice Action Center, 2025)

 • Lower court interventions invoking habeas corpus to block deportations of asylum seekers and prevent family separations